zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

 * The :c:macro:`DT_REG_ADDR` macro and its variants are now expanding into an unsigned literals (i.e. with a ``U`` suffix).
 To use addresses as devicetree indexes use the :c:macro:`DT_REG_ADDR_RAW` variants.
+* The :c:macro:`DT_REG_SIZE` macro and its variants are also expanding into unsigned literals, no raw variants are provided at this stage.

 STM32
 =====